Prescot Parish Church: Architecture

 The church is built in red sandstone.
 Its plan consists of a west tower, a nave with a clerestory, north and south aisles and a chancel with north and south vestries.
 The tower has a west entrance with a three-light window above and an inscribed frieze.
 The bell stage has Doric flat pilasters and an entablature, 2-light louvred bell openings, and clock faces.
 The parapet has a balustrade and three finials to each angle, and the spire has three tiers of lucarnes.
+The tower contains a ringing peal of eight bells, cast by Charles & George Mears of the Whitechapel foundry in 1845.
+The bells were retuned and rehung in 1994.
 The aisles have cornices and embattled parapets.

 Internally are five-bayed arcades.
 Stone plaques on the walls carry the arms and sometimes the initials of the 1610 benefactors.
 The stalls, with poppyhead carving, are dated 1636.
 The reredos is of panelled timber, dated 1891 and designed by Kempe.
 There are two fonts, one Norman and simple on a modern base, the other, which was donated in 1755, was previously an Italian marble stoup.
 The chancel screen is dated 1921.
 The stained glass includes some in the south aisle by Morris & Co.
 There are a number of monuments, including one on the south side dated 1803 by Sir Richard Westmacott, to the memory of plantation owner William Atherton of Prescot, surmounted with a family crest, with the Latin motto “clarior e tenebris” (brighter after the darkness), and a 1836 brass to George Case, Liverpool mayor and slave trader, which was designed by A. W. N. Pugin.
+The organ was built in 1822 by Gray & Davison and was substantially re-built by The John Compton Organ Company Ltd in the 1950s.
+It was overhauled by David Wells Organ Builders in 1992 and now consists of 54 speaking stops.